Understanding Sexology: A Deep Dive into Relationships and Sexuality

 Being a sexologist is rewarding, meaningful, and at times… complicated.

-There is still a lot of stigma around the profession.
-Many people assume sexology is either purely clinical or purely provocative, with very little in between.
-Explaining what you actually do can feel like a mini education session, whether you want it or not.
+There is still considerable stigma surrounding the profession.
+Many people assume sexology is either purely clinical or purely provocative, with little in between.
+Explaining what you do can feel like a mini education session, whether you want it or not.

-Ethical boundaries and confidentiality are central to the work.
-Conversations around sexuality are intimate by nature, which means sexologists must hold very clear professional frameworks while remaining deeply human and approachable.
+Ethical boundaries and confidentiality are central to this work.
+Conversations about sexuality are inherently intimate, requiring sexologists to maintain clear professional frameworks while remaining approachable and human.

-There is also emotional labour.
-Supporting people through shame, trauma, identity questions, relational pain, or long-held silence requires presence, regulation, and strong supervision.
-You cannot rush this work, and you cannot fake it either.
+Emotional labour is another challenge.
+Supporting individuals through shame, trauma, identity questions, relational pain, or long-held silence demands presence, regulation, and strong supervision.
+This work cannot be rushed or faked.

-In my personal opinion, being a sexologist is also highly political, especially in this day and age.
+In my view, being a sexologist is also highly political, especially today.
 Sexuality does not exist in a vacuum.
-Conversations around gender equality, sexual rights, bodily autonomy, queer identities, reproductive health, and consent are constantly shaped by what is happening socially, culturally, and globally.
+Discussions about gender equality, sexual rights, bodily autonomy, queer identities, reproductive health, and consent are continually shaped by societal, cultural, and global events.
 Choosing to work in sexual health often means standing for values, even when they are uncomfortable or contested.

-Balancing scientific rigour with empathy is essential.
-Evidence matters.
-Research matters.
-But so does meeting people where they are, without superiority or judgement.
+Balancing scientific rigor with empathy is essential.
+Evidence and research matter, but so does meeting people where they are, without superiority or judgement.

-And finally, advocating for sexual health often means pushing back against silence, misinformation, and institutional resistance.
-Progress is slow, nonlinear, and worth it.
+Finally, advocating for sexual health often involves pushing back against silence, misinformation, and institutional resistance.
+Progress is slow, nonlinear, and ultimately worthwhile.

 My Practice: What Are My Specialties?

-My practice is rooted in both academic training and real-world human experience.
+My practice is grounded in both academic training and real-world human experience.

-I studied a Bachelor of Arts degree in Sexology in Montreal (UQAM), one of the few universities in the world that offers comprehensive academic training in this field.
-This education gave me a strong foundation in the scientific, psychological, social, and cultural dimensions of sexuality.
+I studied a Bachelor of Arts degree in Sexology in Montreal (UQAM), one of the few universities globally offering comprehensive academic training in this field.
+This education provided me with a solid foundation in the scientific, psychological, social, and cultural dimensions of sexuality.

 My focus areas include women’s sexual health, working with men, relationship dynamics, emotional safety, sexual confidence, and identity exploration.
-I also facilitate educational workshops on essential topics for the community, from communication and consent to pleasure, self-esteem, sensuality and menopause.
-I regularly participate as a guest speaker in panels and community discussions, because sexual health belongs outside therapy rooms too.
+I also facilitate educational workshops on essential community topics, from communication and consent to pleasure, self-esteem, sensuality, and menopause.
+I regularly participate as a guest speaker in panels and community discussions because sexual health belongs outside therapy rooms too.

 My work is deeply rooted in education.
-I believe that when people understand themselves better, shame starts to loosen its grip.
-Knowledge does not remove complexity, but it does remove the idea that something is “wrong” with you.
+I believe that when individuals understand themselves better, shame begins to loosen its grip.
+Knowledge does not eliminate complexity, but it does dispel the notion that something is “wrong” with you.

-My practice is based on compassion, inclusivity, and a deep respect for the fact that everyone comes with their own story around sexuality and relationships.
+My practice is based on compassion, inclusivity, and a profound respect for the fact that everyone carries their own story regarding sexuality and relationships.
 There is no universal timeline, no correct desire, and no single way to love or connect.

-Some of my most meaningful moments as a sexologist come from clients realising they are not abnormal.
-That what they are experiencing, questioning, wanting, or desiring is actually very human and far more common than they were led to believe.
+Some of my most meaningful moments as a sexologist occur when clients realise they are not abnormal.
+What they are experiencing, questioning, wanting, or desiring is actually very human and far more common than they were led to believe.
 Those moments matter.
 They change how people carry themselves in the world.

 The Future of My Practice: Creating a Platform for Open Dialogue

-I want to be honest here.
-I have many ideas, many projects, and many desires for this work, and I am still figuring out my place in this digital world.
-And yes, it can feel overwhelming.
+I want to be candid here.
+I have many ideas, projects, and desires for this work, and I am still figuring out my place in this digital landscape.
+Yes, it can feel overwhelming.

-We are surrounded by content, opinions, and loud certainty.
-I do not want to add more noise.
-I want to create something grounded, thoughtful, and real.
-A space where honesty matters more than perfection, humility more than authority, and humour is allowed to exist alongside depth.
+We are surrounded by content, opinions, and loud certainties.
+I do not want to contribute to the noise.
+I aim to create something grounded, thoughtful, and real.
+A space where honesty matters more than perfection, humility more than authority, and humour can coexist with depth.

 My vision is to build a digital platform that feels human.
 A place where sexuality and relationships are discussed with nuance, evidence, and warmth.
 This includes articles, videos, workshops, Q&A spaces, and community-based conversations that feel accessible rather than intimidating.

 I am deeply interested in bridging science with lived experience.
-Translating research into language that actually makes sense in people’s day-to-day lives.
-Talking about sex and relationships in a way that feels intelligent without being cold, and light without being dismissive.
+Translating research into language that resonates with people in their everyday lives.
+Discussing sex and relationships in a way that feels intelligent without being cold, and light without being dismissive.

-This practice will evolve, because I am evolving too.
-I am committed to listening, learning, and adjusting as research grows and communities speak.
+This practice will evolve because I am evolving too.
+I am committed to listening, learning, and adjusting as research advances and communities express their needs.
 I do not want to pretend I have all the answers.
-I want to ask better questions, alongside others.
+I want to ask better questions alongside others.

 Needing You: Let’s Build a Community Where We Can Talk Freely

-I am currently working on a project to create discussion circles, spaces where people can come together and talk freely about subjects that are still taboo for so many.
-Sex, desire, boundaries, long-term relationships, resentment, pleasure, identity, communication, disappointment, curiosity.
-All of it.
+I am currently working on a project to create discussion circles—spaces where people can come together and talk freely about subjects that remain taboo for many.
+Topics like sex, desire, boundaries, long-term relationships, resentment, pleasure, identity, communication, disappointment, and curiosity.

 These will be safe, well-regulated conversations, guided with care and respect.
-Spaces where shame is gently shown the door, and people are allowed to speak without being fixed, judged, or rushed.
+Spaces where shame is gently shown the door, and individuals can speak without being fixed, judged, or rushed.

-My utopia is simple, and maybe ambitious.
+My utopia is simple, and perhaps ambitious.
 I want people to experience healthy, honest, open communication about sexuality and relationships.
 With their partners, yes, but also with friends, family, and themselves.

 I want fewer people suffering in silence.
 Fewer miserable relationships maintained out of fear or ignorance.
 More curiosity.
 More accountability.
 More emotional safety.